kurteulau/ucb_mids_w207_final_project/README.md

 # Data Sources
 Driven Data On Cloud N Competition (instructions on how to access to data after closure of competition still forthcoming).
+There are 11,748 chips, each with 4 .tif images.

 # Project Organization